… transformations …

 In one of the breaks from sheer play to sly communications with the audience, Passalus/Greenspan suggests that Go Back To Where You Are may be a sketch, not a play, and I can see why he entertains the thought.

-Go Back To Where You Are plays that Playwrights Horizons’ Peter Jay Sharp Theater on West 42nd Street through May 1.
-For more information and tickets, click on live link.
+Go Back To Where You Are plays at Playwrights Horizons’ Peter Jay Sharp Theater on West 42nd Street through May 1.